 - Blogs can become an online place for discussions – prompting communication among visitors can boost their overall number.

 - A properly maintained blog section can greatly improve the site’s ranking in search engines.

-In most cases, the blog section is comprised of hundreds of posts that need to be put in some logical order.
+In most cases, there are numerous components to WordPress posts that need to be put in some logical order.
 Usually, this is done, because it helps you and your website visitors browse the information more quickly and easily.
 Such distribution is made possible with two versatile and useful WordPress components – tags and categories.
 In the following sections, we share what these are and how they can help you distribute your online content.

 What is a WordPress Category?